Arguments that have been made

-- When the zygote first reproduces itself to produce a pair of cells of human life.
+- When the zygote first reproduces itself to produce a pair of cells with human DNA.

 - When the developed zygote, called a blastocyst, implants itself in the inner wall of the womb.
 This is the time when most pro-choice supporters and medical professionals believe that a pregnancy starts.

 - When the soul enters the body.
-The existence of the soul is taught by many religions who consider it the part of a person that survives death.
-Some have no idea when the soul enters the body; others differ in its timing.
+The existence of the soul is taught by many religions who consider it to be the part of a person that survives death.
+Some faith groups have no idea when the soul enters the body; others differ in their beliefs of its timing.
 Secularists and scientists who study the brain generally discount the existence of the soul, because of lack of evidence.

 - When the embryo loses its tail and gill slits.

 - When the embryo stops looking like the embryos of other mammals and starts to look vaguely human.

 - At "quickening," approximately 13 to 20 weeks gestation, when the woman feels the fetus move for the first time.

 - When sentience occurs, at perhaps 23 weeks, when the higher functions of the fetal brain become active for the first time.
 The fetus develops a form of consciousness and an awareness of its surroundings.